IseeJ/CosmosPersona/README.md

 Commercial use of this code, arts is prohibited.
 Please refer to the permission guidelines below.

-Copyright (c) 2024 I-see Warisa Jaidee
+Copyright &copy; 2024 I-see Warisa Jaidee

 Please contact me at izeewj@gmail.com for more details!